All merchant accounts have a contract and a term; some merchant account contracts do not have an early termination fee.

-The ideal merchant account for many businesses is one that can be cancelled at any time without penalty.
+The ideal merchant account is one that you can cancel at any time without penalty.
 Business people and processing professionals alike often refer to this type of merchant account as not having a contract, or as having a month-to-month agreement.
 Both of these declarations are incorrect and create confusion regarding the true nature of merchant account agreements.

 To learn why, we need to look at the actual meaning of the key phrases “contract”, “term” and “termination fee.”

 A contract is an agreement entered into by two or more parties with the intention of creating a legal obligation.